Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Introduction

 Some insights in traditional source compression codec can bring some inspirations \cite{gu2011low,lan2017variable,puri2016annealed}.
 Conventional image/video compressors follow the hybrid transform coding paradigm.
 For example, HEVC \cite{sullivan2012overview} and VVC \cite{bross2021developments} jointly use discrete cosine transform (DCT) and discrete sine transform (DST) to handle different types of signals.
-Multiple transform selection (MTS) mechanism is introduced to VVC standard to select the most appropriate transform aiming at the best RD performance.
-Inspired by the idea of signal-dependent transform in traditional source compression methods.
-Neural codecs are also evolving toward the \emph{instance-adaptive} paradigm.
+Multiple transform selection (MTS) mechanism is introduced to VVC standard to select the most appropriate transform locally aiming at the best rate-distortion trade-off.
+Inspired by the idea of signal-dependent transform in traditional source compression methods, neural codecs are also evolving toward the \emph{instance-adaptive} paradigm.
 The suboptimality of neural codecs has been studied extensively in terms of the model inference suboptimality \cite{cremer2018inference}.
-It has been shown that by finetuning the encoder parameters or latent codes from a well-trained model for a particular instance, substantial gain can be obtained in the compression RD performance \cite{lu2020content,campos2019content,yang2020improving,guo2020variable,kim2020neural,liu2021overfitting}.
-Some new methods are recently developed to further improve the RD cost, e.g., a full-model instance-adaptive compression method was proposed in \cite{van2021overfitting}, a neural syntax method was proposed in \cite{wang2022neural} to realize data-dependent compression, etc. All these methods leverage neural network's overfitting property, adapting the model to an individual source data sample.
+It has been shown that by online finetuning the encoder parameters or latent features from a well-trained model for a particular instance, substantial gain can be further obtained in the compression rate-distortion performance \cite{lu2020content,campos2019content,yang2020improving,guo2020variable,kim2020neural,liu2021overfitting}.
+Some new methods are recently developed to further improve the rate-distortion cost, e.g., a full-model instance-adaptive compression method was proposed in \cite{van2021overfitting}, a neural syntax method was proposed in \cite{wang2022neural} to realize data-dependent compression, etc. All these methods leverage neural network's overfitting property, adapting the model to an individual source data sample.